A Monkey Wrench technician finishing up a tankless water heater installation.

 You should avoid getting a tankless water heater if:

-• If your budget is a concern, a tank-style water heater will serve you better since they usually pose a lower upfront investment.
+• If your budget is a concern, a tank-style water heater will serve you better since it usually poses a lower upfront investment.

 • If your water consumption is higher than the aforementioned 40 to 50 gallons, a tank-style water heater will be better for your home, thanks to its higher flow rate.